-Who Has Custody of Children When a Divorce is Filed?
+Who Has Custody of Children When a Divorce is Filed in Arizona?

 Both parents have the right to the care, custody, and control of their children when a divorce is filed.
 The court has the authority to issue orders establishing which (or both) parents have the right to make medical, educational and other decisions for the children.
 The judge also has the authority to order a parenting time order.